 To understand the details of why apartment complexes require tenants to carry these policies, it is first important to understand what the policy covers.
-There are two main areas of protection that consumers should focus on when deciding their insurance coverages, Liability coverage, and Personal Property Coverage.
-These are the first two questions an agent will ask you about when preparing your rates.
-This makes it important for you, the consumer, to understand what you need and want.
+There are two main areas of protection that consumers should focus on when deciding their insurance coverages: Liability coverage, and Personal Property Coverage.
+Knowing the difference and the amount of coverage you want are something you'll want to discuss with your insurance agent.

-Liability Insurance Coverage - The Liability Coverage on a renters insurance policy works the same way that it does on homeowners or an auto insurance policy.
+The Liability Coverage on a renters insurance policy works the same way that it does on homeowners or an auto insurance policy.
 Liability coverage protects the insured from legal action arising when the insured is responsible for someone else's loss.
-This could be a tangible loss, for instance losing or damaging someone else's property.
-Or, it could be a physical injury and illness.
-It protects you when you damage (or can be held responsible for damaging) other people's property or physically injuring them.
+This could be a tangible loss -- such as losing or damaging someone else's property-- or a physical injury and illness.
+It protects you when you damage or can be held responsible for damaging other people's property or physically injuring them.
 Liability insurance will cover the legal fees and court cost associated with a legal battle, as well as any settlement or court ruling.

 Some examples of liability claims are:

-2. You borrow a friends computer for the weekend.
-While working on the computer, you spill a glass of water on it and fry the circuit board.
+- You borrow a friend's computer for the weekend.
+While working on the computer, you spill a glass of water on it and fry the motherboard.

-When purchasing liability insurance for renters insurance coverage is usually purchased in increments.
-Most apartment complexes require the tenant purchase at least $100,000.
-But you can buy higher coverage in additional increments.
-Other common limits include $300,000, $500,000, or $1,000,000.
+Liability insurance for rental insurance coverage is usually purchased in increments.
+Most apartment complexes require the tenant purchase at least $100,000, but you can buy higher coverage in additional increments.
+Common limits include $300,000, $500,000, or $1,000,000.

 Some examples of Property Claims are: